 Also new is Advanced Motion Detection, previously only available on the wired Pro and Elite doorbells.
 This means an adjustable motion zone called Near Zone.
 You can also block out areas, called Privacy Zones.

 Like the other doorbells here, the Ring Doorbell 3 gives you alerts on your phone, smart speaker or computer, so you know someone is at the door.
 It will allow a two-way conversation with callers, give you a video of who is at your door and also detect motion - with night vision for the hours of darkness.

-The 3 Plus is the same as the Doorbell 3 except for one feature - Pre-Roll.
+The newer Video Doorbell 4 is the same as the Doorbell 3 except for one feature - Pre-Roll.
 This captures video constantly, so when you get a motion alert it enables you can go back and see the four seconds before you get the alert.
 This can be handy if you're looking out for incidents - not just who's ringing the bell.

 Ring Video Doorbell Pro

-The Ring Video Doorbell Pro is a wired version of the Ring video doorbell, so it has no battery - instead, you'll have to connect it to existing doorbell wiring.
+The Ring Video Doorbell Pro is a more advanced wired doorbell so once again you'll have to connect it to existing doorbell wiring or use a plug-in adapter.
 This means it can be a lot slimmer so it looks better on your door.
 It offers 1080p Full HD video capture 24/7 too, so it's always able to look back over your captured timeline without limitations.

 Ring Peephole/Door View Cam